BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I converted all coordinates in ```shapely.Point``` objects and plotted them on an Asia-Europe map.
 Also I calculated an arbitrary distance from a point to each of coordinates.

 **Thoughts:** Days of work have finally got me to a satisfying result.
 Now it's time to further analyse the dataset and try to find any patterns in human mighrations.

+### Day 17: March 23, 2020

+**Today's Progress**: Today I tried to create a plot that puts in relation average age of human samples and distance from an arbitrary point on the map.
+Found out that there's no analogue of ```geom_smooth()``` from R in Python.
+So tomorrow I will download ggplot for Python.

+**Thoughts:** More I dive into coding more I understand how much more I have to learn and understand.
+But I'm excited to continue my path!